ToshioCP/Gtk4-tutorial/gfm/sec2.md

 - Install them to a virtual machine.

 I've chosen the second way.
-I've tried installing Fedora 34 Beta with gnome-boxes.
+I've tried installing Fedora 34 with gnome-boxes.
 My OS was Ubuntu 21.04 at that time.
 Gnome-boxes creates a virtual machine in Ubuntu and Fedora will be installed to that virtual machine.